vaiibhhav/FilmyZ/README.md

-# 🎬 FilmyZ - Predictive Analytics on Film Success
+# 🎬 FilmyZ - Success Prediction of Films using basic Data Analytics

 An interactive Streamlit dashboard that analyzes and predicts the success of movies using key performance indicators such as budget, revenue, popularity, runtime, and average votes.
 Built with Python, this project leverages data visualization, statistical testing, and machine learning (Random Forest) for movie performance insights.